ismtabo/tg-tefcon-2023/README.md

 | Variable             | Description                   | Default |
 | -------------------- | ----------------------------- | ------- |
 | `TELEGRAM_BOT_TOKEN` | The token of the Telegram bot | `""`    |

+## Usage

+First, start a converstation with [tefconbot](https://t.me/tefconbot).
+The bot can be used to query the events of the TEFCon 2023.
+The following commands are available:

+- `/start`: Starts the bot and shows a welcome message
+- `/help`: Shows a help message
+- `/map`: Shows a map of the event
+- `/current_events`: Shows the current events
+- `/next_events`: Shows the next events